Product SiteDocumentation Site

 7.5.3.7.
 Safely adding a key

 By adding a key to apt's keyring, you're telling apt to trust everything signed by the key, and this lets you know for sure that apt won't install anything not signed by the person who possesses the private key.
 But if you're sufficiently paranoid, you can see that this just pushes things up a level, now instead of having to worry if a package, or a Release file is valid, you can worry about whether you've actually gotten the right key.
-Is the http://ftp-master.debian.org/ziyi_key_2006.asc file mentioned above really Debian's archive signing key, or has it been modified (or this document lies).
+Is the key file from https://ftp-master.debian.org/keys.html mentioned above really Debian's archive signing key, or has it been modified (or this document lies).

 It's good to be paranoid in security, but verifying things from here is harder. gpg has the concept of a chain of trust, which can start at someone you're sure of, who signs someone's key, who signs some other key, etc., until you get to the archive key.
 If you're sufficiently paranoid you'll want to check that your archive key is signed by a key that you can trust, with a trust chain that goes back to someone you know personally.
 If you want to do this, visit a Debian conference or perhaps a local LUG for a key signing [53].